Chase Freedom Flex℠ vs. Chase Freedom Unlimited®

 New cardholder cash-back bonus

 Both cards offer generous bonus opportunities.
-CardName offers $200 cash back (that’s 20,000 Chase Ultimate Rewards® points) after spending $500 on purchases in the first three months and CardName offers an extra 1.5% cash back on every purchase (up to $20,000 spent during the first year, for up to a $300 value.
+CardName offers $200 cash back (that’s 20,000 Chase Ultimate Rewards® points) after spending $500 on purchases in the first three months and CardName offers an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) – worth up to $300 cash back.

 Cash-back redemption options